-- A. Active Voting Members: Shall be the Soil and Water Conservation Districts of Illinois, whose dues have been paid in full for the previous 365 days (subject to Article 1 Section 6, B) which qualifies them to be a district in good standing.
-Each shall be represented by one delegate and one alternate current director appointed by the District governing body.
+- A. Active Voting Members: Shall be all of the Soil and Water Conservation Districts of Illinois, whose dues have been paid in full (per Article #1 Section #6, A) which qualifies them to be a district in good membership standing.
+Each shall be represented by one delegate and one alternate delegate appointed by the respective District's governing body.
 Each District shall have one vote.
-A district in good standing shall have privileges of being represented by the Association and directors able to hold office, vote in Association matters, and participate in Association programs. - B. Affiliate Members: Affiliate Members of the Association shall consist of any individual, company, corporation or agency interested in supporting, financially or through active participation, the conservation, improvement, management, and multiple use of the natural resources of the State of Illinois.
+A District in good membership standing shall be represented by the Association and its Board of Directors.
+Directors from Districts in good membership standing are eligible to hold office, vote on Association matters at the Annual Delegate Meeting, and participate in Association programs.
+Districts do not need to be in good membership standing to participate in any agreement where the Association receives funds to administer said agreement. - B. Affiliate Members: Affiliate Members of the Association shall consist of any individual, company, corporation, or agency interested in supporting, financially or through active participation, the conservation, improvement, management, and multiple use of the natural resources of the State of Illinois.